tijmz/home-assistant/comfofan/setup.md

 So I went for the slightly more complicated route to build a HA-connected remote that could exist in parallel to the existing remote.
 For this, I leaned on the work done by [@golles](https://github.com/golles/ESPHome-Config/blob/main/docs/MECHANISCHE_VENTILATIE.md), [@Sanderhuisman](https://github.com/Sanderhuisman/ESPHome-Zehnder-RF) and [JBSweb](https://www.jbswebcom.nl/knutselen/index.php?view=article&id=32:zehnder-comfofan-silent-aansturen-met-home-assistant-via-wemos-d1-met-nrf905-en-esphome&catid=2), which made the job pretty easy.

+This is a writeup of how I went about.
+I will not update any of the code snippets here, but this repo also contains up-to-date YAML files.

 # Preparation

 The first thing you need to build this is the components and proper setup in HA.
 I used the following: